 COM will need to verify your employment by or on behalf of the U.S government, or by ISAF or a successor mission.
-If you are filing a COM application after September 30, 2015, you must show that you worked for at least two years.
-If you are filing the application before September 30, 2015, you must show that you worked for at least one year.
+You must show that you worked for at least one year.

 You may qualify for an SIV if: